-(1)Any vehicle loaded with garbage, cans, bottles, waste papers, ashes, refuse, trash, or rubbish, or any other noisome, nauseous or offensive matter being transported to a dump site for disposal shall arrive at and/or enter a disposal site with the load covered or tied down in a manner which will prevent the load or any part of the load from spilling or falling from the vehicle.
+Any vehicle loaded with garbage, cans, bottles, waste papers, ashes, refuse, trash, or rubbish, or any other noisesome, nauseous or offensive matter being transported to a dump site for disposal toshall arrive at and/or enter a disposal site unlesswith the load is covered or tied down in a manner which will prevent the load or any part of the load from spilling or falling from the vehicle.
 Loads which by sheer weight and placement cannot fall out shall be exempt from the covering and tying requirement.
 Loads of brush may be tied down in lieu of complete covering.
-Haulers shall also meet all applicable requirements of the State of California Vehicle code.
+Upon conviction thereof there shall be a mandatory fine imposed as follows: Haulers shall also meet all applicable requirements of the State of California Vehicle code.